 However if you’ve exhausted your clinical options or need further support, you won’t find the comprehensive information I’m sharing with you in any other vocal coaching course out there.
 (With 25 classes over the course of six months, I liken it a college course on steroids! 😂)

-The scholarship will allow serious, qualified students from countries with a lower economic scale to apply.
-If you are accepted to the course, your enrollment cost will be 5 monthly payments of $29.
+The Economic Scale Scholarship welcomes serious, qualified students from countries with a reduced economic scale (i.e. developing countries) to apply for the course.
+If you are accepted, the enrollment cost will be 5 monthly payments of $29.

-If you’d like to apply for the Economic Scale Scholarship, please click below and thoroughly fill out the application.
-We’ll notify you whether you’ve been accepted within one week of your submission.
+If you’d like to apply for either scholarship, please click below and thoroughly fill out the application.
+We do accept these applications on a year-round basis, and will notify you whether you’ve been accepted within one week of your submission.

-Please keep in mind this course is being offered by a voice coach, not a clinician.
-This class is not meant to replace clinical treatment, nor is Elissa qualified to diagnose or advise on medical conditions.
-The course is offered for educational purposes only, and to share tools and techniques that may help you release vocal tension.
+This course is being offered by a voice coach, not a clinician.
+Though we do have guest instructors who are clinicians and are happy to help you find someone in your area who is a good fit, the course itself is not meant to replace clinical treatment, and Elissa is not qualified to diagnose or advise on medical conditions.
+Release Your Voice is offered for educational purposes, and to share tools and techniques that may help you release vocal tension.
 There is no guarantee of results.

 If you are concerned about whether you should participate in this course, you must consult your doctor.